 The school expects homework to be done on time unless a parent/carer has given sound reasons to the child’s teacher saying why this was not possible.
 If homework is not completed then the child will be asked to do it at a set supervised time in school.

 Spellings are given weekly from Yr 1 up and we ask that the children learn these in the following way: Look, Say, Cover, Write and Check, so that they cannot see the word as they write it down.

-In Year Reception parents are able to view and comment on their child’s day to day progress and learning through our on line learning platform, Tapestry.
+In Year Reception parents are able to view and comment on their child’s day to day progress and learning through home/school books and our online learning platform, Tapestry.
 To access this, please speak to Mrs Smith and she will provide the link and your own password – this is only for pupils in Year Reception.

 All pupils in other classes use a web based learning platform called Purple Mash and pupils are able to access this at home using their own individual password and they can share their work with parents if they wish.

 Assessment of pupils’ progress in all subjects is important and, at parents’ consultations, we aim to talk to you as parents about your child’s achievements in all areas, not just maths and English.